Homemade Chicken Pot Pie Recipe

 Use your pastry brush and brush the crust with egg wash.

-Place in your oven, I set a foil-wrapped cookie sheet underneath mine to make sure it caught anything that spilled out or boiled out.
-(Thankfully nothing came out of ours did)
+Place in your oven.
+I set a foil-wrapped cookie sheet underneath mine to make sure it caught anything that spilled out or boiled over.
+(Thankfully, nothing came out of ours)

 Serve and enjoy!